Here’s our gallery of shiplap bathroom ideas with an assortment of design styles and finishes.

 • Teak.

-To ensure longevity with any type of wood, use waterproofing sealants for wood and follow the manufacturer’s instructions for maximum waterproofing protection for your wood shiplap.
+To ensure longevity with any type of wood, use waterproofing sealants and follow the manufacturer’s instructions for maximum waterproofing protection for your wood panels.

 • Polyurethane – When opting to showcase the wood graining, a clear polyurethane can be applied on the surface.
 The polyurethane finish on a shiplap will provide an added layer of protection and help fill in any hidden gaps.

-Oil-based polyurethane is made from natural oils and solvents and tends to be more durable than water-based polyurethane.
+Oil-based polyurethane is made from natural oils and solvents and is more durable than water-based polyurethane.
 However, oil-based polyurethane has a strong odor and takes longer to dry than water-based polyurethane.

 On the other hand, water-based polyurethane is made from synthetic resins and water and is a popular choice for those sensitive to the strong odors of oil-based polyurethane.
 Water-based polyurethane dries faster than oil-based polyurethane but may not be as durable.